 Build a predictive machine learning model quickly and easily with IBM SPSS Modeler

-- How to create an SPSS Modeler flow
+- Create an SPSS Modeler flow.

 Completing this tutorial should take about 30 minutes.

-- Upload the data
+- Create a project and upload the data

 - Create an SPSS Modeler Flow

 - Data preparation